- Elevation: 1,982 m (6,503 ft)

 - Other names: none

 This lovely mountain is located near Pangururan just to the west of Samosir island and Lake Toba.
-It is best known for the (very) hot springs that are located on its lower slopes and as the place where the first Batak man was supernaturally born.
+It is best known for the (very) hot springs (Aek Rangat) that are located on its lower slopes and as the place where the first Batak man was supernaturally born.
 It is therefore regarded as a sacred hill by many Batak people and is frequently climbed whether for spiritual purposes or simply to enjoy the tremendous views from the summit.

 The highest point is crowned with a large white monument including numerous dishes and places to presumably leave offerings.
 There are also 3 flag poles and numerous pine trees.
 The views down towards Pangururan and Lake Toba itself are very impressive, especially in the early morning light.

 There are two other worthwhile routes to consider.
 If you continue for about 1 kilometre beyond the Geopark you will reach a place where hikers can register on the west side of the mountain and park their motorbikes.
 A further kilometre and you will reach Huta Ginjang (1,350m) which is another trailhead and could be combined with the Geopark trail if you leave your bikes at the parking area inbetween the two trails.

 The Huta Ginjang trail leads straight up the north-western ridge to the pond where it meets the Geopark trail.

 The other alternative is from the excellently-named Peabang (1,360m) which is south of the summit.
 Follow farm tracks as they zig-zag up the mountainside until you come out directly at the summit area.

 Recommended as a straightforward and rewarding hike – even to the inexperienced – in one of Indonesia’s most fantastic regions.

 Bagging information by Dan Quinn (May 2017)